turingschool/front-end-curriculum/lessons/module-2/whiteboarding-and-pseudocoding.md

 ``` -->

 >Phase I => (Understand and Plan) Break out the way that you would solve this problem in pseudocode.
-Remember, psuedocode is _not_ code... but a way to work through the logic of the problem without worrying about syntax.
+Remember, pseudocode is _not_ code... but a way to work through the logic of the problem without worrying about syntax.

 **Person A: Driver**
 **Person B: Navigator**

->Phase II => (Solve) Using your psuedocode as a guide (feeling free to make adjustments as necessary) to start to implement your solution in code.
+>Phase II => (Solve) Using your pseudocode as a guide (feeling free to make adjustments as necessary) to start to implement your solution in code.

 **Person B: Navigator**
 **Person A: Driver**